polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 structure whose contents can be modified and whose root hash is recalculated efficiently.

-Tries allow efficient
-storing and sharing of the historical block state.
-The root hash of the trie provides a cryptographic fingerprint of the final resulting storage after executing all state transitions by a blockchain.
+Tries allow efficient storing and sharing of the historical block state.
+The trie root is a representation of the data within the trie; that is, two tries with different data will always have different roots.
 Thus, two blockchain nodes can easily verify they have the same final state by simply comparing their trie root.

 Accessing trie data is costly.
 Each read operation takes O(log N) time, where N